toptensoftware/moe-js/readme.md

 ## Template Language

 Moe.JS templates are similar to Mustache/Handlebars templates, but there are some important differences.
-The follow shows how to write Moe.JS template.
+The following shows how to write Moe.JS template.

 ### Use `{{}}` to Embed Expressions